Ready to live in

 6. Almost 2.5ha of forest.
 Mix of eucalyptus/pine for timber and indigenous chestnut, oak and wild cherry in 4 plots.

 7. An apple orchard with different varieties of Cider, Reineta and Bramley apple trees.

 8. Natural hedges of fruit and berry bushes (sloe, cherry plump, indigenous peach trees, pyracanths, hawthorn, Paul Scarlett, etc.) and trees to provide colour and food for birds and local red squirrels.

 9. Over 100 fruit and nut trees and bushes including medlar, quince, loquat, orange, grapefruit, lemon, calamondin, almond, hazel, walnut, sweet chestnut, cherry, fig, persimmon, crab apple, pear, plump, etc.

 10. A variety of berry bushes including kiwis, currants, gooseberries, grape, blackcurrant, raspberries, loganberries, tayberries and a small orchard of blueberries and passion fruit vines.

 The main buildings are made of stone, with walls up to 60cm thick, and chestnut wood.
 The house has many original features, having been sympathetically refurbished.
-It has oil fired central heating providing heating and hot water, solid fuel range providing hot water, electricity, registered free water supply and independent septic tank.
+It has oil fired central heating providing heating and hot water, electricity, registered free water supply and independent septic tank.
 It also has satellite dishes receiving both UK and Spanish television.
 There is 4G internet coverage in the area.

 Apart from the obligatory annual Council Property Tax payment (IBI), there is a small annual community charge for the upkeep of access roads and other common services.